 6. Consider Built-In Corner Shelves

 In cases like this, consider including built-in corner shelves along the upper portion of the wall.
-Not only will these be out of the way, but they will also add more sturdy storage space to your kitchen.
+Not only will these be out of the way, but they will also add more sturdy storage space to your kitchen and help you better organize kitchen cabinets.
 They can be a great option for storing lighter items or they can be reinforced to handle larger items like a blender or mixer.